Withdrawal from Classes

 Required Exit Counseling

-If you borrowed a Federal Direct Loan, Federal Perkins Loan, or received the Federal TEACH Grant and you withdraw from the university (even if your withdrawal is temporary), you will need to complete exit counseling.
-Completing exit counseling will not have any negative impact on your account or prevent you from receiving financial aid in the future.
+If you have borrowed a Federal Direct Loan, Federal Perkins Loan, or received a Federal TEACH Grant and withdraw from the university (even temporarily), you are required to complete exit counseling.
+This process will not negatively affect your account or impact your ability to receive financial aid in the future.